Developing clinical judgment skills in nursing students

 - Interpreting — What is the meaning or clinical significance of relevant clinical data that was noticed?

-- Responding — How will the nurse respond with a nursing priority and plan of case based on the clinical data that was noticed and interpreted?
+- Responding — How will the nurse respond with a nursing priority and plan of care based on the clinical data that was noticed and interpreted?

 - Reflecting — After responding, what is the evaluation, reflecting on clinical data noticed by the nurse?
 (Tanner, 2006)